 Dennis M. Coleman

-Dennis Coleman leads a nationwide sports, media, and entertainment practice, with an emphasis on representing individual coaches and broadcasters, athletic institutions and associations.
-Dennis works with a variety of sports industry clients, such as the National Football League, the National Association of Basketball Coaches, and a variety of head football and basketball coaches in contract, sponsorship, and endorsement matters.
-Dennis’ clients include over 30 head coaches in basketball and football, including Jamie Dixon of the University of Pittsburgh, Phil Martelli of St. Joseph's University, Fran Dunphy of Temple University, John Giannini of La Salle University, Johnny Dawkins of Stanford University, and Jim Caldwell, offensive coordinator with the Baltimore Ravens.
-Dennis also represents 14-time Emmy Award Winning broadcaster Dick Enberg and Tony Dungy, sportscaster and former head coach of the NFL’s Indianapolis Colts.
+Dennis Coleman leads a nationwide sports, media, and entertainment practice.
+Dennis represents a variety of sports industry clients, such as the National Football League, the Boston Red Sox, the National Association of Basketball Coaches and a variety of head football and basketball coaches and broadcasters in contract, sponsorship, and endorsement matters.
+Dennis’ clients include over 25 head coaches in basketball and football, including Ed Cooley of Providence College, John Giannini of La Salle University, Fran Dunphy of Temple University, Johnny Dawkins of University of Central Florida, and Jim Caldwell, Head Football Coach of the Detroit Lions.
+Dennis also represents 18-time Emmy Award Winning broadcaster Dick Enberg and Tony Dungy, sportscaster and former head coach of the NFL’s Indianapolis Colts.

 In addition, Dennis works regularly with partners across the firm to solve complex problems for sports industry clients, such as compliance and enforcement issues with government enforcement partners and intellectual property and licensing issues with IP partners.

 - Negotiated one of the first ever “Succession Plan Contracts” in the NFL by negotiating the deal that took place when Jim Caldwell succeeded Tony Dungy following Dungy’s retirement as head coach of the Colts

 - Represented Gillette in connection with the naming rights of Gillette Stadium, home of the New England Patriots